theguywhocodes837/omg/README.md

 ## Domain
-  - Games - uses hash data structure to store the data
+  - Game - uses hash data structure to store the data.
   - Leaderboard - uses sorted set to maintain the leaderboard.
-  - User - uses hash data structure to store the data
+  - User - uses hash data structure to store the data.